-The Altona Junior Football Club have implanted a mouthguard policy for all junior players.
+The Altona Junior Football Club have implemented a Mouthguard Policy for all players.
 All players must wear a mouthguard when participating in physical training drills, and also MUST be worn on game day.
 AJFC understand that in certain genuine medical circumstances a player may not be able to wear a mouthguard.
 An application for Exemption to play football without a mouthguard must be completed.
 For further details on this policy, and Exemption please refer to below Mouthguard Policy, and Application for Mouthguard Exemption Form.

 Introduction & Rationale